adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 * [SO #51878627](https://stackoverflow.com/questions/51878627/pickle-keras-ann)

+Here is an post describing how PyTorch ran into similar issues and how they resolved them: [link](https://matthewrocklin.com/blog/work/2018/07/23/protocols-pickle)

 ## User Benefit

 * Lessen the learning curve for new Keras/TF users since they will be able to